ryan258/minimalChaining/README.md

 - Modify `MinimalChainable.js` to change the core chaining logic.
 - Add or modify utility modules in the `utils/` directory for additional functionality.
+- Extend the Enhanced AI Agent in `agents/enhancedAIAgent.js`.
+- Add new tools to the `tools/` directory and integrate them into the `toolIntegrationFramework.js`.
 - Create new demo applications in the `demos/` directory to showcase different use cases.

 ## 🤝 Contributing